MLB Trade Rumors: Chicago White Sox Pitcher James Shields Drawing Trade Interest, Per ‘670 The Score’

 The White Sox have struggled on offense for much of the season.
 Their fielding also leaves a lot to be desired.
 Just a couple of subtle improvements and James Shields has more of a margin for error in the games that he pitched.

-The White Sox has only scored more than three runs in six of Shields’ starts.
+The White Sox have only scored more than three runs in six of Shields’ starts.
 Having a better offense around him would allow fans to appreciate his improvements.

 The Milwaukee Brewers and New York Mets could be two of the teams in the running for the White Sox James Shields.
 He will be a feasible option in what is expected to be a bloated MLB trade market.